Clinical trials involving UWA

 Make sure the trial is insured

-While UWA’s insurance policy will cover clinical trials, our insurance broker must be notified of individual studies to ensure they are covered.
+While UWA’s insurance policy will cover clinical trials, our insurance partner, Gallagher, must be notified of individual studies to ensure they are covered.
 Notification can be provided via the Clinical Trial Insurance Notification form and sent to UWA insurance: email@example.com.
 The chief investigator should ensure that this is done as soon as possible after receiving Ethics approval.
-UWA’s insurance broker will advise of any additional insurance requirements or additional premiums.
-All insurance queries should be directed to the insurance broker: firstname.lastname@example.org; 08 6250 8444.
+UWA’s insurance partner will advise of any additional insurance requirements or additional premiums.
+All insurance queries should be directed to the insurance partner: firstname.lastname@example.org; 08 6250 8444.

 Obtaining (hospital) Human Research Ethics Committee approvals